DeGMix: Efficient Multi-Task Dense Prediction with Deformable and Gating Mixer: Related Work

 \subsection{Multi-Task Learning (MTL)}

 Multi-task learning (MTL) has become an increasingly popular area of research in recent years, with many works proposing new methods and architectures to tackle the challenges of learning multiple tasks simultaneously.
 MTL has undergone significant evolution with the advancements in CNNs and Vision Transformers.
-MTL tasks are primarily distributed in two aspects: the development of innovative model architectures~\citep{atrc_2021} and the optimization of task loss weighting~\citep{transfmult2022}.
+MTL tasks are primarily distributed in two aspects: the development of innovative model architectures~\cite{atrc_2021} and the optimization of task loss weighting~\cite{transfmult2022}.
 In the vision domain, the core idea of MTL is to use a single model to predict semantic segmentation, human parts segmentation, depth, surface normal, boundary, $etc.,$ which is an interesting topic.
 Recent works propose novel architectures that learn shared representation to capture both task-specific and shared information, enhancing overall performance.
-MuST~\citep{multitask_mtst_2021} model uses the knowledge in independent specialized teacher models to train a general model for creating general visual representations.
-Several recent MTL frameworks follow different technologies:~\citep{NDDR-CNN_2019} and \citep{Mti-net_2020} are convolutional neural network (CNN)-based MTL models,~\citep{atrc_2021} is Neural Architecture Search (NAS)-based model and~\citep{transfmult2022,mqtrans_xy,xu2022mtformer,InvPT_2022} are Transformer-based models.
+MuST~\cite{multitask_mtst_2021} model uses the knowledge in independent specialized teacher models to train a general model for creating general visual representations.
+Several recent MTL frameworks follow different technologies:~\cite{NDDR-CNN_2019} and \cite{Mti-net_2020} are CNN-based MTL models,~\cite{atrc_2021} is Neural Architecture Search-based model and~\cite{transfmult2022,mqtrans_xy,xu2022mtformer,InvPT_2022} are Transformer-based models.